apache/mynewt-site/docs/get_acclimated/vocabulary.md

     path: /Users/aditihilbert/dev/test_project/libs/os
     deps: libs/testutil@none#stable

-A complete list of all the egg commands can be found in the newt tool reference in [Chapter 3](../chapter3/newt_tool_reference.md).
+A complete list of all the egg commands can be found in the newt tool reference in [Newt Tool](../newt/newt_tool_reference.md).

 ### Clutch